ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # Dependency Management

--   Implementing code to save an image in one of the most common LDR formats (PNG, JPEG, TIFF, WebP) would be very interesting, but very complex!
+-   Implementing image encoders from scratch (PNG, JPEG, TIFF, WebP) would be very interesting, but excessively complex for this course!
 -   We will implement this functionality by relying on an external library.
 -   In this way, we will learn how the language we are using allows us to manage dependencies.